ContinuumCoder/ControlSynth-Neural-ODE/README.md

    python spirals_experiment.py
    ```

-   This script will run the experiment using the ControlSynth Latent ODE model and output the results.
+   This script will run the experiment using the ControlSynth ODE model and output the results.
 It serves as an example to demonstrate how to execute the experiments in this repository.

 ## Features